 7. AbTalk Call

-It is a great TextNow alternative for Android users.
+It is a great TextNow alternatives for Android users.
 AbTalk, like the previous apps on this list, does not require a SIM card to obtain a phone number.
 I liked how you could get a 1,000-point bonus just for signing up with Facebook or Google.
 Also, You can still sign up with your email address, but your bonus points will be lower.

 Another reason to prefer AbTalk over TextNow is its built-in VPN!
 Using a VPN while making phone calls and browsing the internet will keep you safe and your data private.
 You are not required to use the VPN, but it is available and free.
 You will even be rewarded for using the VPN.
 You’ll also earn points for inviting friends.